Brent Johnson Sells 8,000 Shares of Iradimed Corp (NASDAQ:IRMD) Stock

-Iradimed Corp (NASDAQ:IRMD) VP Brent Johnson sold 8,000 shares of the business’s stock in a transaction that occurred on Monday, December 16th.
-The stock was sold at an average price of $25.20, for a total transaction of $201,600.00.
-Following the transaction, the vice president now owns 10,566 shares of the company’s stock, valued at approximately $266,263.20.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Iradimed Corp (NASDAQ:IRMD) VP Brent Johnson sold 8,000 shares of the firm’s stock in a transaction on Friday, December 20th.
+The shares were sold at an average price of $25.33, for a total transaction of $202,640.00.
+Following the completion of the transaction, the vice president now directly owns 10,566 shares of the company’s stock, valued at $267,636.78.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

 Brent Johnson also recently made the following trade(s):